publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1103.md

     (a) __Benefit plan assets to be held in trust; authority of trustees__

-    Except as provided in subsection (b) of this section, all assets of an employee benefit plan shall be held in trust by one or more trustees.
+    Except as provided in subsection (b), all assets of an employee benefit plan shall be held in trust by one or more trustees.
 Such trustee or trustees shall be either named in the trust instrument or in the plan instrument described in [section 1102(a) of this title][/us/usc/t29/s1102/a] or appointed by a person who is a named fiduciary, and upon acceptance of being named or appointed, the trustee or trustees shall have exclusive authority and discretion to manage and control the assets of the plan, except to the extent that—

         (1) the plan expressly provides that the trustee or trustees are subject to the direction of a named fiduciary who is not a trustee, in which case the trustees shall be subject to proper directions of such fiduciary which are made in accordance with the terms of the plan and which are not contrary to this chapter, or